 At Australian Unity, our biggest priority is the health, safety and wellbeing of our customers and our people who care for them.
 That's why we're committed to supporting you throughout the COVID-19 health crisis.

 Quality controls to protect our people and customers

 While the situation with COVID-19 is developing rapidly and changing daily, please rest assured that we're actively monitoring and acting on all appropriate advice from government and health authorities, supported by our own Chief Medical Advisor.

-Australian Unity has moved quickly put strong processes in place to prevent cases of COVID-19 that may occur within our workforce from affecting our customers.
+Australian Unity has moved quickly to put strong processes in place aimed at preventing cases of COVID-19 that may occur within our workforce from affecting our customers.
 We are actively identifying, assessing and managing risks relating to our services to try to reduce transmission of the virus.

 We're confident our customers can continue to safely use our services during these challenging times.
 We are making sure our frontline employees (in particular, our care workers and community nurses) are trained, equipped and capable of doing what's needed to: